-UTL is a multidisciplinary practice and research lab focusing on diverse scales of architectural, landscape, urban design forms and spaces.
+UTL is a multidisciplinary practice and research lab focusing on diverse scales of architectural, landscape and urbanism.
 We work in-between the diverse aspects of the built environment, whether inside or outside, temporary or permanent, object or field, partial or whole, to create urban terrains through generative strategies.
 We believe that spaces do not exist as absolute forms but are active/passive agencies of reflexive urban systems.
 We operate across disciplines to find immanent and emergent opportunities.
 We investigate and create strategies of spatial production that test conditions of normalcy and exception.
 UTL actively engages the urban terrain as sites of investigation and critical processes of spatial agency.

-Recent works include the Dasan New City Symbolic Structure Design for Gyeonggi Urban Innovation Corporation, Maehyangli Ecological Peace Park for the City of Hwasung, and Residential Design in the City of Sejong.
+Recent works include the Suseo 1 Public Housing Urban Regeneration Project, Dasan New City Symbolic Structure Design for Gyeonggi Urban Innovation Corporation, Maehyangli Ecological Peace Park for the City of Hwasung, and Residential Design in the City of Sejong.
 UTL was awarded Special Jury Prize for the 2016 Nodeul Island International Competition, Finalist for the New Rochelle Waterfront Development in 2013, Honorary Mention for the 2012 Athens Urban Regeneration International Competition and Third Place for the 2011 Urban Landscape Master Plan International Competition for Kyiv, Ukraine.

 Yehre Suh 서예례 / Principal

 Yehre Suh is a Registered Architect in New York and New Jersey, USA and is a LEED AP BD+C accredited professional.